 Colpocleisis is very effective and has success rates as high as 95 percent.
 There are many clinical research studies demonstrating that colpocleisis is safe and effective even in women who are older or have medical problems.
 Most women are highly satisfied after the procedure.

 Are there any complications?

 As mentioned previously, this surgery has been extensively studied, and thus the complications are very well known.
 Your urogynecologist will evaluate you and will modify certain things that might predispose you to a complication.

-Colpocleisis is the safest surgical procedure to treat prolapsw with the least amount of complications.
+Colpocleisis is the safest surgical procedure to treat prolapse with the least amount of complications.
 Although rare, if you experience a complication, your urogynecologist will address this immediately utilizing surgical or non-surgical techniques.